mne-tools/mne-python/README.rst

 NumPy >= 1.6, SciPy >= 0.7.2 and matplotlib >= 0.98.4.

 Some isolated functions require pandas >= 0.7.3.
+Decoding relies on scikit-learn >= 0.15.

-To run the tests you will also need nose >= 0.10. and the MNE sample dataset (will be downloaded automatically when you run an example ... but be patient)
+To run the tests you will also need nose >= 0.10. and the MNE sample dataset (will be downloaded automatically when you run an example ... but be patient).

-To use NVIDIA CUDA for FFT FIR filtering, you will also need to install the NVIDIA CUDA SDK, pycuda, and scikits.cuda.
+To use NVIDIA CUDA for resampling and FFT FIR filtering, you will also need to install the NVIDIA CUDA SDK, pycuda, and scikits.cuda.
 The difficulty of this varies by platform; consider reading the following site for help getting pycuda to work (typically the most difficult to configure):

 http://wiki.tiker.net/PyCuda/Installation/